Convert anything, at global scale.

 Why convert Quarto Markdown to BAY?

-Convert to BAY when preserving compatibility with an older camera archive or recovering original raw captures from that ecosystem.
+Choose BAY as target when preserving compatibility with an older camera archive or recovering original raw captures from that ecosystem.

 What changes when converting Quarto Markdown to BAY?